-- Be able to list atleast 3 sources of uncertainty / error associated with remote sensing data
+- List atleast 3 sources of uncertainty / error associated with remote sensing data

-- Be able to interpret a scatter plot that compares remote sensing values with field measured values to determine how “well” the two metrics compare
+- Interpret a scatter plot that compares remote sensing values with field measured values to determine how “well” the two metrics compare

-- Be able to describe 1-3 ways to better understand sources of error associated with a comparison between remote sensing values with field measured values
+- Describe 1-3 ways to better understand sources of error associated with a comparison between remote sensing values with field measured values

 It is important to consider error and uncertainty when presenting scientific results.
 Most measurements that we make - be they from instruments or humans - have uncertainty associated with them.
 We will discuss what that means, below.